vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tkg-edge.md

 ## Topology

 Multiple topologies are possible for edge deployments.
 Some of the topologies are described in this section.
-However, the VMware Tanzu Edge Solution Architecture uses a centralized or hub and spoke topology, where a vCenter is deployed at the main datacenter location and a vSphere cluster is deployed in the datacenter at each edge site.
+However, the VMware Tanzu Edge Solution Architecture uses a centralized or hub and spoke topology, where a vCenter is deployed at the main data center location and a vSphere cluster is deployed in the data center at each edge site.
 This design document assumes that the vSphere infrastructure is already deployed.
 An edge site can be a storefront (point of sale), manufacturing facility, medical office, or other IT infrastructure located in a remote, distributed site.
 Although these sites are important to your organization, they usually run up to 100 tenant virtual machines.
 Because of the critical nature of the workloads, dependencies on a Wide Area Network (WAN) connection must be limited.

 ### Hub and Spoke

-In this topology, the management plane resides entirely in the main datacenter.
-The centralized management plane composed of vCenter, NSX Advanced Load Balancer Controller and Tanzu Kubernetes Grid management cluster are all in the same central location.
+In this topology, the management plane resides entirely in the main data center.
+The centralized management plane composed of vCenter, NSX Advanced Load Balancer Controller, and Tanzu Kubernetes Grid management cluster are all in the same central location.
 Only the Tanzu Kubernetes Grid workload clusters and NSX Advanced Load Balancer Service Engines (SEs) are created at the edge.
 This design provides a minimal footprint at the edge.

 Once the edge site is deployed, Tanzu Mission Control is used for fleet management, allowing an easy way to manage and lifecycle Tanzu Kubernetes Grid workload clusters at the edge.
-Additional components for monitoring, backup and log management can also be present in the main datacenter.
+Additional components for monitoring, backup, and log management can also be present in the main data center.

 ![Hub and Spoke Topology](./img/tkg-edge/tkg-edge-hub-spoke.drawio.png)